aymanimtyaz/ToyMessagingProtocol/README.md

 ### Features
 - Users can set  unique usernames before joining a room
 - Text chat only for now
+- See who else is typing in real time

 ### Under The Hood
 - Uses WebSockets as the underlying transport layer